About King Nadolo - Pindula, Local Knowledge

 Career

-The other players who have featured for the "Big Three" include Newman Sianchali, Marshal Machazane, Stewart Murisa, Valentine Ndaba, Stephen Alimenda, Rodrick Mutuma and Lovemore Ncube.
+The other players who have featured for the "Big Three" include Newman Sianchali, Marshall Machazani, Stewart Murisa, Valentine Ndaba, Stephen Alimenda, Rodrick Mutuma and Lovemore Ncube.

 Nadolo was part of the Zimbabwe Under 23 provisional squad that prepared for the All Africa Games qualifier in February 2015.[4]